-An accordion is a vertical stack of interactive headings used to toggle the display of further information; each item can be 'collapsed', with just a short label visible; or 'expanded' to show the complete content.
+An accordion is a vertical stack of interactive headings used to toggle the display of further information; each item can be 'collapsed' with just a short label visible or 'expanded' to show the full content.

 Accordion